Sorry, you need to enable JavaScript to visit this website.

 • Slowly bend your leg under the chair, bringing it back as far as you can.
 Hold for 10 to 20 seconds.
 Return your leg to the starting point.

-Woman sitting in chair doing sitting knee exercises.
-Bandage on knee.
+Person with bandage on knee sitting in chair doing sitting knee exercises.

 Date Last Reviewed: 08/01/2023